sisi-tarak/Git-Cheat-Sheet/README.md

-3. ### What are Git Setup Commands?
+3. ### What are Git Cheat Sheet?

+   ** SETUP **

    Configuring user information used across all local repositories

        '''bash

+       # set a name that is identifiable for credit when review version history
        git config --global user.name “[firstname lastname]”

+       # set an email address that will be associated with each history marker
+       git config --global user.email “[valid-email]”

+       # set automatic command line coloring for Git for easy reviewing
+       git config --global color.ui auto

        '''

-   set a name that is identifiable for credit when review version history
+    ** INIT **

+    Configuring user information, initializing and cloning repositories

        '''bash

-          git config --global user.email “[valid-email]”
+       # initialize an existing directory as a Git repository
+       git init

+       # retrieve an entire repository from a hosted location via URL
+       git clone [url]

        '''
-     -  set an email address that will be associated with each history marker

-      git config --global color.ui auto  -  set automatic command line coloring for Git for easy reviewing
+    ** STAGE **

+   Working with snapshots and the Git staging area

+       '''bash

+       # show modified files in working directory, staged for your next commit
+       git status

+       # add a file as it looks now to your next commit (stage)
+       git add [file]

+       # unstage a file while retaining the changes in working directory
+       git reset [file]

+       # diff of what is changed but not staged
+       git diff

+       # diff of what is staged but not yet committed
+       git diff --staged

+       # commit your staged content as a new commit snapshot
+       git commit -m “[descriptive message]”

+       '''

+    ** BRANCH & MERGE **

    **[⬆ Back to Top](#table-of-contents)**